 Whilst the case may be appealed by HMRC, it is worth considering a “protective” claim on HMRC to repay VAT overpaid on such sales.

-If you are aware of any client that issues an e-publication and charges VAT at the standard rate, we should offer to assist them with making a “protective” claim for overpaid VAT.
+If you issue an e-publication and charge VAT at the standard rate, you may be able to make a “protective” claim for overpaid VAT.
 This would entail compiling a voluntary disclosure to cover the past four years in full (if applicable).

 Making the claim means that as time moves forward (the case may take years to finalise) the four years are “protected” and do not fall out of time.
 If e-sales are still occurring we can assist you by making an annual claim at the end of each year.
 The claims should be lodged with HMRC with a request to “stand behind” the VAT case until the final outcome is known.
 If HMRC win the case, the claims can be withdrawn.